emqx/emqx-docs/en_US/durability/durability_introduction.md

 Durable sessions is an implementation of the client session introduced in EMQX v5.7.
 State of durable sessions, as well as messages routed to the durable sessions are stored on disk.
 This session implementation is disabled by default.
-It can be enabled by setting `session_persistence.enable` configuration parameter to `true`.
+It can be enabled by setting `durable_sessions.enable` configuration parameter to `true`.

 The session persistence feature ensures robust durability and high availability by consistently replicating session metadata and MQTT messages sent to the durable sessions across multiple nodes within an EMQX cluster.
 The configurable [replication factor](./managing-replication.md#replication-factor) determines the number of replicas for each message or session, enabling users to customize the balance between durability and performance to meet their specific requirements.